BumbleBeeElegy/literary-quotes-api/docs/reference/get-quotes-by-work.md

-# Get quotes by genre
+# Get quotes by work

-Fetch quotes filtered by genre.
+Fetch quotes filtered by the literary work.
 Supports pagination and sorting options.

 ## Method